daphnetrm/Running-Standard-Block-Ciphers-with-TFHE/clefia/README.md

 2/ Update the path to the TFHElib directory in the provided sources/CMakeList.txt.
 3/ In the clefia directory, run the "cmake -S . -B ./build" command.
 4/ Run "cd build ; make" to finalize compilation.
-5/ Command "../bin/clefia" will then run our AES homomorphic evaluation.
+5/ Command "../bin/clefia" will then run our CLEFIA homomorphic evaluation.

 Note that the sources/encrypt.c file is the original source code of CLEFIA.